Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

-In this case, by Proposition \ref{proproots}, $g(x)$ has two distinct roots over the splitting field of $g$, one with multiplicity one which we will denote by $\alpha_1$, and one with multiplicity two, which we will denote by $\alpha_2$.
-It may not be obvious from the start how the asymmetry between these two roots affects the geometry of the surfaces, but it will become apparent later.\\
+In the almost ordinary case, Proposition~\ref{proproots} shows that the cubic polynomial $g(x)$ has two distinct roots over its splitting field: a simple root $\alpha_{1}$ and a double root $\alpha_{2}$.
+The asymmetry between these two roots is not immediately reflected in the geometry of the associated surfaces, but it will soon become apparent. \\